VC-MIPI-modules/vc_mipi_nxp/doc/using_test.sh_script.md

 ## Device Tree Files

-For you first tests it is recommended to use the test.sh script.
+For your first tests it is recommended to use the test.sh script.
 It will be installed by using the meta-vc-mipi-test layer.
-You will find the test.sh script in /home/root.
+You will find the test.sh script in /home/root or /root.
 The script uses the v4l2-test test application from https://github.com/pmliquify/v4l2-test.

-After the first boot up for Variscite or Toradex please login by ssh to your target.
+After the first boot up for Adlink, Toradex or Variscite please login by ssh to your target.

-### Variscite
+### Adlink

 First you have to setup a DTB file which activates the ISI or ISP, CSI and Camera driver.
 You will find five DTB files for different cases.

 ```
-$ find /boot -name "*vc-mipi*"
+$ find /run/media/boot-mmcblk1p1/ -name "*vc-mipi*"
-/boot/imx8mp-var-dart-dt8mcustomboard-vc-mipi-isp-csi0.dtb
+/run/media/boot-mmcblk1p1/lec-imx8mp-vc-mipi-isi-csi0-csi1.dtb
-/boot/imx8mp-var-dart-dt8mcustomboard-vc-mipi-isi-csi0.dtb
+/run/media/boot-mmcblk1p1/lec-imx8mp-vc-mipi-isi-csi0.dtb
-/boot/imx8mp-var-dart-dt8mcustomboard-vc-mipi-isp-csi0-csi1.dtb
+/run/media/boot-mmcblk1p1/lec-imx8mp-vc-mipi-isi-csi1.dtb
-/boot/imx8mp-var-dart-dt8mcustomboard-vc-mipi-isi-csi0-csi1.dtb
+/run/media/boot-mmcblk1p1/lec-imx8mp-vc-mipi-isp-csi0-csi1.dtb
-/boot/imx8mp-var-dart-dt8mcustomboard-vc-mipi-isi-csi1.dtb
+/run/media/boot-mmcblk1p1/lec-imx8mp-vc-mipi-isp-csi0.dtb
 ```

 You have to set the uboot variable FDT_FILE to one of these files.